 Key Highlights

-- Argentina proposes legislation for non-human corporations
+- Argentina introduces legislation for AI-run corporations.

 Real-World Impact